oh-my-fish/oh-my-fish/README.md

 ## Dotfiles

 The `$OMF_CONFIG` directory represents the user state of Oh My Fish, and is the perfect candidate for being added to your dotfiles and/or checked out to version control.
-There are two important files:
+There are three important files:

 - __`theme`__ - The current theme
 - __`bundle`__ - List of currently installed packages/themes
+- __`init.fish`__ - Custom script sourced at shell start

+It's highly recommended that your custom startup commands go into `init.fish` file instead of `~/.config/fish/config.fish`, as this allows you to keep the whole `$OMF_CONFIG` directory under version control.

 ### About the bundle